 Hint: look for a vintage frame at a garage sale and have a mirror put in it.
 Or have a glass shop install a new mirror for you that's smaller than the length of your vanity, and frame it yourself with reclaimed wood.

-4. Add lots of functional hooks for towels, scrub brushes and for hanging clothes or robes.
+4. Add lots of functional hooks and bars for towels, scrub brushes and for hanging clothes or robes.
 Make them stylish by using vintage brass or reclaimed wood.

 5. Add a colourful or patterned shower curtain.
 Just this one thing can brighten the whole room.
 Make sure it's made of natural materials and that your liner (if you use one) is PEVA and not plastic.
 Read more about creating a healthy bathroom here.